Sadhvi Sharma

 Introduce "Split-Wisely" — itemized bill splitting

-The centrepiece of the redesign was a bill-scanning flow that let users photograph a receipt, have it parsed via API, and assign individual line items to specific people.
+The centrepiece was a bill-scanning flow: photograph receipt → API parses → assign line items to people.
 In 2016 this was a design concept.
 In 2020, Splitwise shipped it as a premium feature — exactly as designed.

 02